Tencent/sluaunreal/README.md

 * Export all blueprint interface to lua via refection by Unreal4.
 * Lua function passed as callback of blueprint.
 * Common c++ class (Non blueprint class) can be exported by static code generation by libclang tool( another tool available ASAP )
+* support operator overloading for FVector etc.
+* support extension-method mechanism for some non blueprint function in blueprint class, like GetWidgetFromName of UUserWidget

 # Usage at a glance